michaelcale/books/books/go/0340-yaml/000-index.md

 Id: 193
 SOId: 2503
 ---

 [YAML](http://yaml.org/) is a popular format for serializing data in a human friendly format.
 Think JSON but easier to read.

 Thanks to its expressivness and readability, YAML is popular as a format for configuration files.

 It's also used in more complex scenarios like driving [Ansible](https://www.ansible.com/) server automation.

-There is no package in Go standard library for hanlding YAML format but there are community libraries including [gopkg.in/yaml.v2](http://gopkg.in/yaml.v2).
+There is no package in standard library for hanlding YAML format but there are community libraries including [gopkg.in/yaml.v2](http://gopkg.in/yaml.v2).

 ## Reading YAML file into a Go struct